 has to be one of the most abrasive albums recorded.
 It's difficult to sit through, with the cursed percussion drilling into

-is fast-paced and straight-forward.
+one is fast-paced and straight-forward.
 It is fairly simplistic, while still retaining a good amount of energy.
-Much like the
+Much like

-final song, "Witchhammer", it is more in line with the Black Metal approach of the previous release.
-The latter more so than
+the final song, "Witchhammer", it is more in line with the black metal approach of the previous release.
+The latter more so

-the departure from the early Black Metal sound, in favour of Thrash Metal, is disappointing, is kind of a let down, the real
+Though the departure from the early black metal sound, in favour of thrash metal, is disappointing, is kind of a let down,

-problem here is the awful production.
-It's not that it sounds too primitive, for that would be just right for this type of
+the real problem here is the awful production.
+It's not that it sounds too primitive, for that would be just right for this

-music.
-The main complaint, to reiterate this, is that the drums are far too high in the mix and make this an annoying listening
+type of music.
+The main complaint, to reiterate this, is that the drums are far too high in the mix and make this an annoying

-experience, at time.
-Obsessed By Cruelty has a lot of potential and it would be interesting to hear this in a remixed
+listening experience, at time.
+Obsessed By Cruelty has a lot of potential and it would be interesting to hear this

 (6 May 2009)